There's strength in numbers

 You may want to use our sample syndicate agreement as a starting point.

-Registering with Camelot
+Registering with The National Lottery

 If you're planning on playing online, the syndicate manager will need to register online and list themselves as the syndicate manager.
 If the syndicate manager already has a National Lottery account, they should use their existing account to play the syndicate's lines.
 They can update their status to syndicate manager within their account settings.
 Only one account per player is permitted, so if you have an account, you should not set up a new account for syndicate play.